top of page

 Who is FOB Hope

-All Veterans who are experiencing housing instability regardless of their discharge status.
+All Veterans who are currently living unsheltered in King and Pierce County, WA irrespective of their discharge status.

-FOB Hope fights for Veterans by remaining knowledgeable and gaining knowledge about the issues that affect them most.
-Housing, education, and employment are atop our list of priorities.
-However, we also fight by educating ourselves on social justice issues such as racism and systems in existence that were created to oppress people of color and other underserved populations.
+At FOB Hope, we advocate for Veterans by cultivating knowledge and seeking understanding of the issues that impact them most profoundly.
+Housing, education, and employment top our list of priorities.
+However, our commitment extends further as we educate ourselves on social justice matters, such as racism and the systems that perpetuate oppression against people of color and other underserved communities.

-FOB Hope works in collaboration with several Veterans serving organizations in King and Pierce Counties.
-We will continue to develop these relationships, as well as create new working relationships with those who are willing to roll up their sleeves and do the work necessary to end Veteran homelessness and support all Veterans in the community.
+We work collaboratively with numerous Veterans-serving organizations in King and Pierce Counties, continually nurturing existing partnerships and forging new alliances with those willing to roll up their sleeves and engage in the vital work required to end Veteran homelessness and uplift all Veterans in our community.

 Our Team